This story was first published online Nov. 22, 2017 and also appeared in ESPN The Magazine's Dec. 4, 2017 issue.

 "It all went wrong when Sanchez turned the wrong way," Ryan says.
 "That was the first indication that it was going to be a bad play.
 But we had no idea it was going to be a disaster."

 In mere seconds, the history of the Jets cleaves into two distinct eras: everything Before the Butt Fumble (BBF) and everything after (ABF).
-So to commemorate its fifth anniversary, ESPN presents the definitive oral history of the best worst play in football.
+On its 10th anniversary, ESPN revisits the definitive oral history of the best worst play in football.

 Greg McElroy, Jets third-string QB, 2012: We had a simple fullback dive called 30 Dive.
 Our halfback dive was called 20 Dive.
 All Mark's steps and footwork were great ... for 20 Dive.
 The actual play was to the right, though.
 Mark got under center, had a little snafu and was thinking 20 Dive -- just open to the left and hand it to the halfback.
 That's when he realized the halfback had already flared out, the fullback had gone through the hole and it was actually 30 Dive.